 Our customer spotlight series shares the unique strategies our customers use for their Mac deployments.
 It also offers insight into the different ways Macadmins are solving common problems.

-XING SE is a premier social network company that focuses on business networking, career search, and other business/career-related services.
-XING was founded in 2003 in Hamburg, Germany and currently has over 1500 employees and serves upwards of 15 million members, primarily in Europe.
+XING SE is a premier social network company that focuses on business networking, career search, and other business- and career-related services.
+XING was founded in 2003 in Hamburg, Germany, and currently has over 1,500 employees and serves upwards of 15 million members, primarily in Europe.

-David and Christopher are both IT System Administrators at XING, located in Vienna and Hamburg respectively.
+David Schöfberger and Christopher Maack are both IT System Administrators at XING, located in Vienna and Hamburg respectively.
 Together they are responsible for the management of in-house Macs and many more iOS devices.
 David was nice enough to share XING’s internal processes and configurations currently being used.

 Migrate from an older system that required many manual processes to a more scalable, automated solution